Ingineerix/VictronESP32/README.md

 # VictronESP32

-This is an Ardino ESP32 sketch that uses BLE to connect to Victron SmartSolar MPPTs and the Victron BMV (Battery Monitor) to provide a nice dyanmically updating web page.
+This is an Ardino ESP32 sketch that uses BLE to connect to Victron SmartSolar MPPTs and the Victron BMV (Battery Monitor) to provide a nice dynamically updating web page using webSockets.

 It includes spiffy analog gauges for inportant metrics and a daily solar production graph.